-Divorce in General
+Virginia Divorce in General

 Divorce is frequently an emotional and overwhelming process.
-Whether your divorce is your first introduction to the legal system or you have had legal issues before, it is important to have an experienced divorce lawyer on your side to ensure that your rights are protected and best interests are being served.
+Whether your Virginia divorce is your first introduction to the legal system or you have had legal issues before, it is important to have an experienced divorce attorney on your side to ensure that your rights are protected and best interests are being served.

-I am dedicated to standing by clients throughout the entirety of their family law cases and afterward whenever necessary.
-If you are seeking assistance with a contested divorce or an uncontested divorce, custody or visitation case, and are in need of a Richmond, Virginia attorney, I can meet with you to determine how to best tailor my divorce and family law services to meet your needs.
+I am dedicated to standing by clients throughout the entirety of their divorce and family law cases and afterward whenever necessary.
+If you are seeking assistance with a contested divorce or an uncontested divorce, custody or visitation case, and are in need of a Richmond, Virginia divorce attorney, I can meet with you to determine how to best tailor my divorce and family law services to meet your needs.

 Property Settlement/Separation Agreements

 Unlike some other states, there is no such thing as a “legal separation” that can be granted by a Virginia court.
 Spouses contemplating divorce in Virginia can, however, enter into a contract with one another which is commonly referred to as a separation agreement or property settlement agreement (“PSA”).
 This is a legally binding contract between spouses and can be entered into prior to separation or subsequent to separation and gives divorcing spouses the ability to determine issues such as division of property themselves.

 Having a property settlement agreement in place provides an additional benefit to spouses who do not have minor children: it decreases the “living separate and apart” waiting period required before legally being able to file for divorce from one year to six months pursuant to Virginia law.